 Additionally, you can submit individual web pages and sitemaps to Google’s index, helping to ensure that your content is discoverable and easily accessible to your target audience.

 Google Feedburner is a powerful tool that enables your website visitors to subscribe to your blog content via RSS feeds.
 Once subscribed, visitors can receive regular updates through their web browsers, RSS readers, or email, helping to keep them engaged and informed about your business.

 By utilizing Feedburner, you can expand the reach of your blog content and attract more followers to your brand

 14) Google Scholar

-Fed up of routine articles on a specific topic – like business growth?
-Get more meaningful information using Google Scholar.
+Fed up with routine articles on a specific topic – like business growth?
+Consider using Google Scholar for more in-depth and meaningful research.
 It is an online, freely accessible search engine that provides a simple way to broadly search for scholarly literature.
-It searches a wide variety of sources, including academic publishers, universities, articles, theses, books, abstracts and court opinions.
+It searches a wide variety of sources, including academic publishers, universities, articles, theses, books, abstracts, and court opinions.

 Google Scholar aims to rank documents the way researchers do, weighing the full text of each document, where it was published, who it was written by, as well as how often and how recently it has been cited in other scholarly literature.